tig/mcec/documentation.md

 ## Testing MCE Controller

-**MCE Controller** includes a built in TCP/IP client that can send commands to another instance of **MCE Controller** running on the same or different PC.
-You can even use the Client and Server within the same instance.
+The buit-in TCP/IP client can send commands to another instance of **MCE Controller** running on the same or different PC.
+Or, if both the Client and Server in a single instnace are set to connect to `localhost` and the same port they can connect to each other, enabling easy testing of commands.

-By default **MCE Controller** is configured such that by checking two checkboxes you can easily put it into "test mode".
+By default **MCE Controller** is configured such the following iwll put it into "test mode".

 1. Open the Settings dialog from the `File.Settings...` menu.
-2. Click on the Client tab and check the `Act as Client` check-box
+2. Click on the Client tab and check the `Act as Client` check-box.
+3. Enter `localhost` in the `Host` edit box.
-3. Click on the Server tab and check the `Act as Server` check-box
+4. Click on the Server tab and check the `Act as Server` check-box
-4. Hit `Ok`
+5. Hit `Ok`

-Because the default settings have the Client connecting to port `5150` on `localhost` and the default server port is also `5150` this will cause **MCE Controller** to connect to itself.
+6. Click on the `Commands.Show Commands...` menu and start testing commands.

 ### The Commands Window